 - The type of summer employment opportunities a student chooses to pursue while enrolled at HLS.
 Ordinarily, students who are not engaged in public service work will find that their summer earnings, and thus their student contribution, will increase as the years progress, lowering their financial need.
 Conversely, students working full-time in low-paying summer jobs may find their student contributions decrease in response to the lower summer income.

 - Changes in our annual awarding policies and procedures.
 Each year the Law School’s Financial Aid Committee, comprised of faculty, students, and administrators, sets annual financial aid policy in response to a range of internal and external factors such as tuition costs, increases in the local cost of living, and the amount of revenue available from the School’s Grant endowment funds.
-These factors in turn influence the annual base loan amount, the average Grant awarded, the expected minimum student contribution, and other aspects of the School’s need analysis.
+These factors in turn influence the annual Financial Need Threshold amount, the average Grant awarded, the expected minimum student contribution, and other aspects of the School’s need analysis.
 It is not uncommon for the base loan amount to increase from year to year, as the increase in available endowed Grant funding typically is insufficient to cover the full increase in tuition, fees, cost of living, and other student budget expenses.

 What type of changes in my own personal circumstances am I REQUIRED to notify the Student Financial Services Office about and how do I initiate this notification?

 There are certain changes in your personal circumstances that you are required to notify Student Financial Services about should they occur at any point during an academic year for which you have a financial aid award.
 These changes include, but are not limited to:

 - changes in your number of dependents (normally due to the birth of a child),

 - changes in your summer employment plans,

 - changes in your spouse’s summer or academic year employment,